langchain-ai/langchainjs/docs/docs/ecosystem/integrations/llmonitor.md

 ## Installation

-Start by installing the llmonitor package in your project:
+Start by installing the LLMonitor package in your project:

 ```bash
 npm install llmonitor